docker-library/docs/friendica/content.md

 ## Updating to a newer version

-You have to pull the latest image from the hub (`docker pull friendica`).
+You have to pull the latest image from the hub (`docker pull %%IMAGE%%`).
 The stable branch gets checked at every startup and will get updated if no installation was found or a new image is used.

 # Running this image with docker-compose